-George Grosz and the Berlin art scene introduced the young German landscape painter John Heartfield to the artistic anarchy of Dada in 1916.
-The process of cutting and pasting together elements to form a cohesive image that provided the viewer with a message in the form of a visual jolt became the foundation of Heartfield’s later photo montages.
-He burned all his oil paintings except one.
+George Grosz introduced the young German landscape painter John Heartfield to Dada in 1916.
+Heartfield quickly burned all his oil paintings except one.
 Only The Cottage In The Woods survives in The John J Heartfield Collection.
-This impulsive act of self-editing led Heartfield on the path to becoming one of Germany’s most important Dada and political artists.
+His self-editing led the oil landscape painter on the path to becoming one of the most important Dadaist, political artist, and graphic designer.

-Heartfield is credited as founder of the art of mondern photo montage.
+Heartfield is credited as founder of photo montage.
+He pioneered modern collage techniques.
 His 3-D graphic designs for Malik-Verlag publishing revolutionized advertising design.
-Heartfield’s book dust jackets told a “story” from the front of the book cover to the back.
+Heartfield’s collage book dust jackets told a “story” from the front of the book cover to the back.
 He took typography in a new direction by incorporating his custom letters into his graphic designs.

 John Heartfield excelled in every form of artistic endeavor he attempted.
-His historic theatre collaborations with Bertolt Brecht helped the world-famous playwright and composer develop a new form of theatre.
-A form of theatre became a worldwide sensation.
+His historic theater collaborations with Bertolt Brecht helped the world-famous playwright and composer develop a new type of theater.
+The audience was invited to participate in the action on stage.
+This type of theater became a worldwide sensation.

-In a real sense, all John Heartfield art was “art as a weapon” whether he used it against fascism or what the Dadaists believe was artistic cooperation with the corruption of the Weimar Republic.
+All John Heartfield art was “art as a weapon” whether he used it against fascism, accepted art norms, or what the Dadaists believed was art’s cooperation with the corrupt society of the Weimar Republic.